nirname/documentary-docs/source/index.md

 make
 ```

-Everything compiled will be found under `docs/` folder.
+Everything compiled will be under `docs/` folder.

 To serve your docs via website run: